 Have there been delays in the supply of the covid-19 vaccine?

-Unfortunately, during phase one of the vaccination plan Pfizer and AstraZeneca announced there will be delays in the supply of covid-19 vaccines due to production issues.
+Unfortunately, during phase one of the vaccination plan Pfizer and AstraZeneca announced there would be delays in the supply of covid-19 vaccines due to production issues.
 Former Italian Prime Minister Giuseppe Conte accused them of contract violations.
 In the meantime, the country’s health officials continue to redesign the vaccination program according to the real-time supply.
 New Prime Minister Mario Draghi has since his investiture been pressuring pharmaceutical houses to deliver the promised doses and more.
-As of April 12, the Minister for Health Roberto Speranza has asked regions to administer about 315.000 doses per day and established that the second dose of Moderna and Pfizer vaccines should be received after 42 days instead of 21/28.
+As of May 11, the vaccination campaign is proceeding smoothly, with an average of 450millions doses administered per day.
+Starting from May 17, in Lazio, the second dose of Pfizer should be received 35 days after the first to prioritize first doses.

 Is it mandatory to get vaccinated?